beyondscreen/node-rpi-ws281x-native/README.md

 > and feedback on this module.
 > There is certainly lots of room for improvement.

-This module provides native bindings to the [rpi_ws281x](https://github.com/jgarff/rpi_ws281x) library by Jeremy Garff to provide a very basic set of functions to write data to a strip of ws2811/ws2812 LEDs. **will only run on the Raspberry Pi.**
+This module provides native bindings to the [rpi_ws281x](https://github.com/jgarff/rpi_ws281x) library by Jeremy Garff to provide a very basic set of functions to write data to a strip of ws2811/ws2812 LEDs. **this will only run on the Raspberry Pi.**

 ## setup